daleao/sdv/Modules/Professions/README.md

 - Analogous to Scavenger.
 - Tracks all mining nodes and mineral forages off-screen with a yellow pointer, and ladders, shafts and panning spots with a green pointer.
 - Whenever you are in the mines there is a chance to trigger a short Propsector Hunt for hidden stone treasure.
-Follow the purple HUD arrow to find the correct stone within the time limit and break it up to obtain a reward.
+Break stones until you hear a sound cue, then keep breaking more stones, following the pitch of the sound cue until you find the treasure stone.
+The higher pitch of the sound, the closer you are to the treasure stone.
+Find it within the time limit to obtain a reward.
 Rewards may start out underwheming, but can be improved dramatically by building up a streak.
+(For accessibility purposes, you may enable `UseLegacyProspectorHunt` in the config settings to replace the sound minigame with a visual minigame of "follow-the-purple-arrow", exactly like the Scavenger Hunt.)
 - Your Prospector Hunt streak will also increase the chance for additional ores nodes to spawn when entering a new mine level, and for panning points to spawn when entering a new applicable map.
 - You may also hold a key (LeftShift by default) to highlight all resource nodes and ladders currently on-screen, for your convenience.
 - You can optionally configure the tracking HUD arrows to only appear when holding that same key (LeftShift by default).